arduino/help-center-content/content/Hardware Support/GIGA R1/Burn-the-bootloader-on-GIGA-R1-WiFi.md

 ## Flash the bootloader with dfu-util (recommended)

-If you've installed the **Arduino Mbed OS Giga Boards** package on your computer using the [Boards Manager in Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360016119519-Add-boards-to-Arduino-IDE) or Arduino CLI, you can used the included **dfu-util** tool to flash the bootloader on your GIGA R1 WiFi board.
+If you've installed the **Arduino Mbed OS Giga Boards** package on your computer using the [Boards Manager in Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360016119519-Add-boards-to-Arduino-IDE) or Arduino CLI, you can use the included **dfu-util** tool to flash the bootloader on your GIGA R1 WiFi board.

 ### Windows